This Study Guide covers the Asian Programme, the Mini Minor, and the Master’s level courses.

 Students should go through their transcripts as soon as they receive them and check the information thoroughly.
 If there are any mistakes they should contact the Network Coordination Unit immediately.

-Students can also track their credits in the Nettiopsu Credit registry of the University of Turku by themselves.
+Students track and transfer their credits by themselves.
+First, the credits can be tracked in the Nettiopsu Credit registry of the University of Turku.
 All Asianet students get the required UTU user account, which can be activated via this website.
 Instructions on how to activate your UTU user account in Finnish and in English.

 The University Network’s coordination unit will apply for a local student number when necessary.
 This will not incur any expenses to the student.